Democrats Rushing to Find Stabenow Replacement in 2024

 People familiar with Reps.
 Elissa Slotkin and Debbie Dingell say the pair are top contenders heading into 2024, with Rep. Haley Stevens also considering whether to throw her hat in the ring.

 Stabenow, 72, surprised several of the state's Democratic strategists with her announcement.
-Her Democratic colleague 89-year-old Sen. Dianne Feinstein of California is undecided about running in 2024.
+Her Democrat colleague, 89-year-old Sen. Dianne Feinstein of California, is undecided about running in 2024.

-The four-term senator told Politico that there is "a great group of possibilities" to succeed her, sharing that she would "be having lots of conversations" over the coming months with Democratic hopefuls.
+The four-term senator told Politico that there is "a great group of possibilities" to succeed her, sharing that she would "be having lots of conversations" over the coming months with Democrat hopefuls.

 "I think we have a wonderful generation of leaders on our side," Stabenow said.
 "I don't see the same kind of strong ... team on the Republican side."